 Our eClass environment, uses Moodle.

-This format has no set meeting time, although courses do have definite start and end dates. eClasses typically run two weeks.
+This format has no set meeting time, although courses do have definite start and end dates. eClasses typically run one to two weeks.
 This allows participants to attend class at a time most convenient to them, yet it still provides logically organized communication between class participants.
 It is a convenient way to expand your knowledge and skills.

 For each class, the following items will be posted: